 Please pay attention to this table and remember to write down the date of your preserved banana peppers in order to avoid using out-of-date products.

-How Do You Know If Banana Peppers Are Bad?
+How Do You Know If Banana Peppers are Bad?

 When preserving banana peppers or any other kind of vegetable, you have to check carefully if your veggies are spoiled or rotten.
 Banana peppers that are spoiled usually become soft and discolor, even mold.